revaldinho/f100l/src/doc/F100CPU.rst

 integration of the multiplier unit onto the die or at least into the same package, and an additional address bit to bring the directly addressable memory area up to 64K words.
 This address range could be expanded to 1M words when combined with the F220 Memory Management Unit IC introduced at the same time, via a paging scheme combining a fixed 32K word lower page and a swappable upper 32K.
-[19] The newer F200 and F220 were both immediately available in a commercial 0-70C temperature range as well as the original  -55 to 125C military range.
-The presumably cheaper commercial version doesn't appear to have improved the family's performance in the commercial market.
+[19] The newer F200 and F220 were both available in commercial, industrial and military grades matching the original family members.

 Not long after the introduction of the F200 chips, Ferranti acquired the American technology company International Signal and Control in 1987.
 Unfortunately for Ferranti the state of ISC had been presented fraudulently and the